praveenbkec/eventgenerator/README.md

 * Docker-compose tests
   The code should be compiled and deployable in minikube

+### Solution: This solution is implemented using following tech stack
 ### PREREQUISITES
 * docker, minikube, bazel, go, kafka, postgres/patroni